mohclips/Elastic-Certified-Engineer-Exam-Notes/Indexing_Data.md

 ## part 1

-Create an index with the following requirements:
+:question: Create an index with the following requirements:

 - **Name**: accounts-raw
 - **Shards**: 1